 Each year, round about the time the daffodils pop up north, the azaleas bloom down south, and the wildflowers carpet the desert southwest, the newest editions of the Rand McNally Road Atlas come out.
 This year is no exception.
 To help you plan your next great American escape, the 2015 atlases feature not only our legendary maps but also the winners of our most recent Best of the Road Best Small Towns in America contest.
 They also include six new road trips.
 Below are highlights of three of them—the perfect trips for spring!

 A land of opportunity, as summed up by its official motto—Eureka!
 (I Have Found It!)—the Golden State has always drawn the forward-thinkers.
 In earlier days, this meant explorers, adventures, and fortune-seekers.
 In native-son John Steinbeck’s day, it meant Dustbowl migrants seeking a better life for themselves.
 In our day, it has meant technology innovators seeking a better quality of life for us all.
-Our newest road trip takes you from San Jose, Silicon Valley’s high-tech hub, south along the Pacific Coast through Santa Cruz, Monterey (Steinbeck stomping ground), and Carmel.
+In High Tech to Steinbck via Monterey Bay, our newest road trip takes you from San Jose, Silicon Valley’s high-tech hub, south along the Pacific Coast through Santa Cruz, Monterey (Steinbeck stomping ground), and Carmel.
 It then heads inland and north again to Salinas—the so-called Salad Bowl of the World and the birthplace of a great American writer and many of his story ideas.

 Distance: 142 miles point to point; 188 miles full loop.